imballinst/imballinst.dev/src/pages/blog/wrapping-2k23.md

 ## Learning more about making a compromise

 This one is perhaps for more about my personal life—maybe a bit at work, too.
-The cases that I remember were when I was arguing with my wife about something and when I was being a somewhat "moderator" in a discussion in my workplace.
+The cases that I remember were (1) when I was arguing with my wife about something and (2) when I was being a somewhat "moderator" in an asynchronous discussion at work.
 Both were about reaching a consensus.

 Reaching consensus is hard because sometimes there are people who _maybe_ don't want to see reason.
 In my cases above, I was lucky that I discussed with people who were able to see the light.